 A local construction company is trying to keep workers safe by installing automatic flagging systems.

 D.E.
-Gemmill incorporated is testing the system at several work zone locations in York County.
+Gemmill Inc. is testing the system at several work zone locations in York County.

 The automatic flagging system uses a tablet that monitors and regulates traffic flow.